 We file U.S. federal and state income tax returns.
-As of March 31, 2017, we have no unrecognized tax benefits.
-We are not presently under exam for income tax by any taxing jurisdiction and we are no longer subject to exam for years before 2013 (2012 for Texas).
+As of June 30, 2017, we have no unrecognized tax benefits.
+We are no longer subject to exam for years before 2013 (2012 for Texas).

-Our effective tax rate of 30.1% is lower than the statutory rate primarily as a result of a decrease in the rate for the federal Domestic Production Activity Deduction and the deductions in excess of compensation cost ("windfalls") for share-based payments, offset by an increase in rate for state income taxes, net of the federal benefit.
+For the six months ended June 30, 2017, our effective tax rate of 32.8% is lower than the statutory rate primarily as a result of a decrease in the rate for the federal Domestic Production Activity Deduction and the deductions in excess of compensation cost ("windfalls") for share-based payments, offset by an increase in rate for state income taxes, net of the federal benefit.